CodingCellist/codingcellist.github.io/content/en/post/implementing-condition-variables/index.md

 projects: []
 ---

-Whoops, I got distracted with Petri Nets and MGS and suddenly its 3 months since the precursor to this.
-Sorry about that.
+Whoops, I got distracted with Petri Nets, Midlands Graduate School, the Idris Developer Meeting, and a whole bunch of projects and fixes, and suddenly it's 5 months since the precursor to this.
+Sorry about that...

-After patching the `sleep` shenanigans in the Idris2 Racket backend, the Condition Variable (CV) tests needed to be written.
+After patching the `sleep` shenanigans in the Idris Racket backend, the Condition Variable (CV) tests needed to be written.
 I came up with the following test scenarios: